 - Note placement of handrails in hallways and resident rooms.

 - Check the bathrooms to make sure they are easily accessible and clean.

 Download a PDF of Our Assisted Living Checklist

 We covered quite a few important questions to ask during your visits.
-Feel free to download a PDF of our checklist to make sure you don’t forget a thing!
+Feel free to download a PDF of our more extensive assisted living checklist to make sure you don’t forget a thing!

 Finding the Right Home